haitle16/java-fundamentals/basiclibrary/README.md

   * Tested with an array parameter and checked the expected value to equal the output.
 * Calculate lowest average in array of array method
   * Tested with an array of array and assure the expected array matches output array.
+* Analyzing weather data method test
+  * Tested with both long arrays and short arrays and checked the expected value.
+* Tally Election
+  * Tested through with array list and proper values, checked the return value with HashMap.
+* File I/O
+  * Iterate through the js file and throw all the errors received.